-This past weekend, our two year old broke her leg while playing outside.
-Thankfully, kids bounce back quickly and she should be back on her feet in about four weeks.
-In the meantime, we are making lots of gelatin rich foods and giving her some extra nutrients to help her recover quickly.
+I remember when one of the kids broke her leg while playing outside.
+Thankfully, kids bounce back quickly and she was back on her feet in about four weeks.
+During that time we made lots of gelatin-rich foods and gave her some extra nutrients to help her recover quickly.

 In general, children are often healthier than adults and perhaps these natural healthy habits make some of the difference.
 Here are just a few of the things I’m going to try to remember to learn from my little ones: